vatesfr/terraform-provider-xenorchestra/docs/data-sources/sr.md

 ### Optional

+- `host_id` (String) The Id of the host the storage repository exists on.
+For host-local storage repositories the SR's `container` is the host itself, so this filters the repositories down to a single host when several hosts in the pool share the same SR name.
 - `pool_id` (String) The Id of the pool the storage repository exists on.
 - `tags` (Set of String) The tags (labels) applied to the given entity.
 Not used for filtering if empty.